-4) Impairment of non-financial assets and investments accounted for using the equity method
+4) Impairment of non-financial assets and investments accounted for using equity method use are tested for impairment at least annually regardless of whether there is any indication of impairment.

 At the end of each reporting period, the Group assesses whether there is any indication that nonfinancial assets may be impaired.